dfinity/interface-spec/spec/index.md

 The HTTP response to this request can have the following forms:

 -   200 HTTP status with a non-empty body.
-This status is returned if the canister call completed or was rejected within an implementation-specific timeout.
+This status is returned if the canister call completed within an implementation-specific timeout or was rejected within an implementation-specific timeout.

     -   If the update call completed, a certificate for the state of the update call is produced, and returned in a CBOR (see [CBOR](#cbor)) map with the fields specified below: